-- Our team's feelings toward/towards the project are optimistic.
+Our team's feelings toward the project are optimistic.

 There is one case where you'd always choose toward instead of towards, but it's rare and not commonly used anymore.
-Toward can be an adjective that means "coming soon" or "happening now."
+Toward can be an adjective that means "coming soon" or “approaching."
 Some examples include: